An Updated Experimental Evaluation of Graph Bipartization Methods: Generalized Results

 \subsection{Heuristic Solutions}

-When extending the heuristic solution comparison to synthetic data, we find the same best practices generally still apply.
-At 0.01 seconds, the best algorithm is split between \textsf{HE} and \textsf{IC}, depending on the dataset.
-At 0.1 seconds, \textsf{IC} pulls ahead, having more time to compress solutions but not enough time for \textsf{ILP} to finish its preprocessing.
-At 1 second and beyond, \textsf{ILP} dominates to the point of finding exact solutions for all of \texttt{b-50}.
+When extending the heuristic solution comparison to synthetic data, we find the same best practices generally still apply (Table~\ref{table:heuristic-approx-synthetic}).
+At 0.01s, \textsf{IC} has little time to improve on the initial heuristic solution and so the quick solutions found by \textsf{HE} remain competitive.
+At 0.1s and 1s, \textsf{HE} begins to have diminishing returns and the compression steps towards an exact solution begin to pay off for \textsf{IC}.
+At 1s, \textsf{ILP} also begins to produce winning solutions, solving all of \texttt{b-50} and splitting the wins otherwise.
+Finally, with 10s to execute the full CPLEX reduction routines, \textsf{ILP} begins to dominate.

-We observe that over all data and algorithms, 0.01 seconds is enough to get a 2-approximation, 0.1 seconds for a 1.5-approximation, 1 second for a 1.12-approximation, and 10 seconds for a 1.05-approximation.
-These tight approximations show that \myoct can be considered a practical subroutine when searching for a `good enough' solution.
+We observe that over all data and algorithms, 0.01 seconds is enough to get a 2.70-approximation (and 1.42 outside of \texttt{WH-aa-to}) with \textsf{IC}; 0.1 seconds yields a 1.79-approximation with \textsf{IC}; 1 second yields a 1.65-approximation with \textsf{IC}, and 10 seconds yields a 1.14-approximation with \textsf{ILP}.
+From a domain-science standpoint, these relatively small errors show that \myoct can be considered a practical subroutine when searching for a `good enough' solution in a time-sensitive environment.